Alignment vs. Drift: The Gentle Practice of Staying True

 Living Alignment: Not Perfect, Just Present

-Today, Perfect Blend maintains alignment not through perfection but through practice.
+Today, Brianne and I maintain alignment not through perfection but through practice.
 We still drift.
 The difference is we catch it sooner, correct it gentler, and see it as information rather than failure.

-Some days Jordon’s strategic voice dominates.
+Some days my strategic voice dominates.
 Other days Brianne’s intuitive wisdom leads.
 But underneath, the Identity Thesis holds: helping others find and express their instinctive truth.

 This is what alignment actually looks like: